-There are of course the popular note taking apps like Evernote, Notion, or OneNote – but these share some of the annoying downsides of paper.
+There are of course popular note-taking apps like Evernote, Notion, or OneNote – but these share some of the annoying downsides of paper.
 For one, they’re still silo-based: meaning that you have a notebook that contains notes structured in a hierarchy.
 And while it’s technically possible to link notes that have a relation, it’s not really user-friendly.
 Upgrading from paper to these programs would be a small improvement, since it is searchable and won’t get destroyed in a fire.
-However they are not a perfect solution.
+However, they are not a perfect solution.

 What is Roam Research?

-On a very basic level you can say that Roam is a new note taking tool that operates on a lot of the same principles as existing programs such as Evernote.
+On a basic level, you can say that Roam is a new note-taking tool that operates on a lot of the same principles as existing programs such as Evernote.
 But it has a few powerful advantages.

 This free-flow design is supported by a very powerful tagging and linking system.
-Which also means it allows for a direct implementation of the Zettelkasten method; you can tag every idea and every note to a subject.
+This also allows for a direct implementation of the Zettelkasten method; you can tag every idea and every note to a subject.
 And there’s no limitation on the number of tags, meaning that a single note can belong to multiple topics or themes.